Some Matroids Related to Sum-Rank Metric Codes: Preliminaries

 \end{thm}

 \begin{defn} Given a $k$-dimensional linear code $\C \subseteq \F^n$, its \emph{maximum sum-rank distance} (MSRD) rank is defined as the minimum integer $i\in\{1,\ldots,k\}$ such that $d_{SR,i}(\C)=n-k+i$, if such an $i$ exists.
-In such a case, we say that $\C$ is an $i$-MSRD code. $1$-MSRD codes are simply called MSRD codes. \end{defn} Examples of MSRD codes can be found, for example, in \cite{MP2019, PR19}.
-The following theorem gives a new characterization of MSRD codes.
-It can be seen as a generalization of Theorems \ref{6} and \ref{7}.
+In such a case, we say that $\C$ is an $i$-MSRD code. $1$-MSRD codes are simply called MSRD codes. \end{defn}

+Examples of MSRD codes can be found, e.g., in \cite{MP2019, PR19}.
+The bound on $d_1$ in the previous theorem is called the \emph{Singleton} bound \cite{Del78,Gab85,Sin64}.
+Hamming (resp. rank) metric codes attaining the Singleton bound are called maximum distance separable (MDS) (resp. maximum rank distance (MRD)) codes.
+For more about the properties of these classes of codes, one can look at \cite{Del78,Gab85,HM17,MS78,NHRR18}.
+If $i$ is the smallest integer such that $d_i = n -k+i$, then the code is called $i$-MDS (resp. $i$-MRD) in case of Hamming (resp. rank) metric codes.

+The following result gives a characterization of MDS codes. \begin{thm}[{\cite[Chap.
+11, Corollary 3]{MS78}}] Let $\G$ be a generator matrix of an $[n,k]$-linear code $\C$ over $\Fq$.
+Then $\C$ is MDS if and only if every set of $k$ distinct columns of $\G$ are linearly independent. \end{thm}